The Roberts Family has been farming here for more than 150 years.

 We chose to use management intensive grazing (also known as rotational grazing) as our master farm plan.
 By rotating the cattle to new pastures everyday or every few days, we can

-The cattle destined to become Double R 100% Grass-fed Beef receive only grass, forage, and stored grass and forage.
-At no time do they receive grain, animal by-product feedstuffs, antibiotics, or growth promotants.
+The cattle destined to become Double R beef receive mainly grass, forage, and stored grass and forage.
+Recent events of 2020 caused us to give small supplements of a commercial feedstuff.
+At no time do the cattle receive antibiotics or growth promotants.
 If an animal is sick or injured, it is treated accordingly.
 If treatment requires antibiotics or other pharmaceuticals, it is removed from our retail program and sold through traditional means.

-Our 100% Grass-fed Beef is sold by the piece or by the bovine.
-We offer various cuts to mix and match your own.
+Our beef is sold by the piece or by the bovine.
+We offer various cuts to mix and match your own preferences.
 We also offer bulk packaging.
 Talk to us about your needs.

 If you ever wonder how we plant strawberries on this scale, this is how it is done.